 Announced 21 July, JobKeeper has been extended, yet V2 will look a touch different than the original version.

 There will now be 2 tiers of payments for employees.
 The tiers are based on the the average hours worked over the 4 weeks preceding 1 March 2020.

 The payments will also reduce over time as the government looks to wean business off the reliance on JobKeeper payments.

-If an employee averaged greater than 20 hrs in the 4 weeks prior to 1 March, they are considered a Tier 1 Employee.
+If an employee averaged greater than 20 hrs in the 4 weeks prior to 1 March or 1 July 2020, they are considered a Tier 1 Employee.

 Payment rates for Tier 1

-If an employee averaged less than 20 hrs in the 4 weeks prior to 1 March, they are considered a Tier 2 Employee.
+If an employee averaged less than 20 hrs in the 4 weeks prior to 1 March or 1 July 2020, they are considered a Tier 2 Employee.

 Payment rates for Tier 2

-Yes, same as V1 - employees must be paid the amounts in advance before they are refunded back end of month.
+Yes, same as before - employees must be paid the amounts in advance before they are refunded back end of month.

 Why the change in payments?
 A few reasons in our opinions